-- Departmentally approved graduate-level courses in rhetorical theory - Intermediate Logic (To meet this requirement, students must show proficiency in Modal, Symbolic,
+- Departmentally approved graduate-level courses in rhetorical theory or German, French, or Latin - Intermediate Logic (To meet this requirement, students must show proficiency in Modal, Symbolic, and Quantification Logic.)

 Incoming students who are missionaries may petition their supervisor and the Associate Dean for the PhD Program to use an appropriate language from their mission field as a research language, provided that the language will serve as a research tool during doctoral studies.
 Language substitution petitions require the approval of the major supervisor and the Associate Dean for the Ph.D.
 Program.